 - Edit…: This brings you to the theme color editor where you can edit the currently selected Theme Colors.

-- Delete…: If you no longer need any theme colors, select this option to remove it.
+- Delete…: If you no longer need any theme colors, select this option to remove them.
 After that, the Theme Colors don’t appear in the theme color gallery anymore.

 If the new Theme Colors don’t please you, click Reset Slide Theme Colors to restore the original Theme Colors.
 Then, all colors change to their original colors.
 This option is at the bottom of the theme color gallery.